 Either for use on a keyboard, macro pad, or mini Bluetooth keyboard, these are split up into categories so they’re easy to locate and modify.
 There are shortcuts for carving, overrides, jogging, zero setting, probing, window navigation, and more!

 For use with a joystick, or gamepad / controller such as Xbox and PlayStation controllers.
 To start, connect your joystick to your computer and create a new profile using the ‘Add New Joystick Profile’ button.
 This profile will allow for shortcut assignment in a very similar manner as keyboard shortcuts, while also remembering your particular joystick.
 This will enable you to set up multiple profiles if desired.
-You will be prompted with further instructions on gSender on how to set it up.

 This mode enables gSender to run faster on computers that are less powerful and prone to lagging.
 ‘Lightweight Mode’ reduces the memory gSender uses by turning off processor-heavy aspects of the visualizer, from reducing detail to disabling it altogether.
 You can toggle it on or off using the slider positioned at the top right of the visualizer

 If you go to the visualizer settings, you can also customize what features are active in both ‘Regular’ and ‘Lightweight’ modes.

 If you have a coolant control pin on your CNC machine, gSender has a tab for manually controlling it.
 Under the ‘Coolant’ tab on the main screen, you can find the ‘Mist’ and ‘Flood’ buttons to activate the different modes of coolant use, as well as an indicator for whether the coolant function is active or inactive.
 This indicator also functions during job sending.
 You can turn off both coolant pins by pressing the ‘Off’ button.